1 Introduction

 Recent archaeological research has confirmed traces of destruction by the Mycenae in the 12th century BC.
 [111]

-Agamemnon's successor, his son Orestes, emigrated from Mycenae to Tegea in Arcadia.
+Agamemnon's son Orestes, emigrated from Mycenae to Tegea in Arcadia.
 [113]

-Orestes then assembled an army and expelled the Dorians who had occupied Argos.
+Orestes then gathered together an army and drove the Dorians out of Peloponnesus.

 Cleodaeus appears to have returned safely to Pindus in Doris, and afterwards a son, Aristomachus, was born to him.
 [114]